Mass-feeding of jet-launching white dwarfs in grazing and common envelope evolution: Building a non-steady state accretion disk

 The envelope is optically thick, so the outflow in the jets takes the extra energy.
 The disk's power is larger than the nuclear burning power on the WD, which for a WD of $M_{\rm WD}=0.6 M_\odot$ can reach a value of $L_{\rm nuc} \simeq 1.5 \times 10^4 L_\odot$ \citep{Hachisuetal1999}.
 Most of the inflowing gas is ejected back.
 For example, if the inflowing rate is 5 times as large, $\dot M_{\rm inflow} = 5 \dot M_d$, the terminal velocity of the jets, with a mass outflow rate of $\dot M_{r, 2j}=4 \dot M_d$, had they expand freely and not inside the envelope, would be $v_{\rm j} \simeq 0.5 v_{\rm Kep,d} \simeq 170 \km \s^{-1}$, where $v_{\rm Kep,d}$ is the Keplerian velocity in the disk.
 The WD accretes at a much lower rate due to nuclear burning on its surface.
 For a WD of $M_{\rm WD} =0.6 M_\odot$ the accretion rate is $< 10^{-6} M_\odot \yr^{-1}$ \citep{Hachisuetal1999}.
 The WD inflates an envelope, but the disk outflow, i.e., the jets, removes the outer zones of the inflated envelope in the scenario I propose.

 At times, the accretion rate onto the disk can be larger than the scaling of equation (\ref{eq:Ldisk}).
 The proposed scenario suggests that within several months, for large AGB and RGB stars, a WD companion that enters the envelope with an existing accretion disk can accrete at a high rate to increase the mass in the accretion disk around it, even though the WD is unable to accrete at that rate.
-The process itself is limited until the building of a high-pressure from a massive accretion disk that slows down the accretion rate.
+The process itself is limited until a high-pressure state is built from a massive accretion disk, which slows down the accretion rate, or the accretion rate onto the WD itself, $\dot M_{\rm WD}$, surpasses the value above which the WD inflates an envelope.
+In the latter case, the inflated envelope engulfs the accretion disk and prevents further accretion onto it, shutting down the accretion process via a disk.
+The disk itself might survive until it is depleted, but no further accretion onto a disk takes place.

 The outflow from the disk removes the high-entropy gas, leaving a low-entropy gas that maintains and builds the accretion disk.
 The building process of the disk of an average radius of $R_d=1 R_\odot$ releases an energy of

 For an escape velocity of $\simeq 50 \km \s^{-1}$ from the surface of the AGB or RGB star, this buildup of the disk can facilitate the removal of $\simeq 0.4 M_\odot$; this represents a significant portion of the outer envelope in the model I consider here.